Ahmadkhan12345566/OnlineCourseRegistrationSystemLaravel/README.md

 ## Introduction
-This is the OBE module of education system.
-We are want to improve the quality of Education.
+Online Course Registration System(ocrs) the basic purpose of this project is to automate the process of course registration.

 ## Environment Configuration
 It is often helpful to have different configuration values based on the environment where the application is running.
 For example, you may wish to use a different cache driver locally than you do on your production server.